-Scholarships are available throughout the academic year.
-It is important to research and apply for any available scholarship.
-Check with the Scholarship Specialist for applications and deadline dates.
-Expand your search for scholarships at your public and school libraries and the Internet.
-For additional scholarship search information, contact the Cuyamaca College Scholarship Specialist at (619) 660-4537 or go to www.cuyamaca.edu/scholarships.
+Scholarships are an untapped fund that is available throughout the year.
+Learn how to effectively search and apply for scholarship.
+Learn how you are the key to your own success when searching and applying for scholarships.
+Search for scholarships online, Public Libraries, and Scholarship books.
+Also, find your scholarships by using the Cuyamaca College Scholarship website.
+For additional scholarship information, contact the Cuyamaca College Scholarship Specialist and setup an appointment at (619) 660-4537 or go to www. cuyamca.edu/ scholarships.